 Larock Healthcare Academy is owned by Beckfield College, LLC, a Delaware corporation, which is located at 16 Spiral Drive, Florence, KY 41042, USA.
-Beckfield College is owned by Quad Partners, which is located at 21 Penn Plaza, Suite 1501, New York, NY 10001, USA.
+Beckfield College is owned by MCC Holdings, LLC.

 Beckfield College is governed by the following board of managers: